irtf-nwcrg/swif-codec/README.md

 The [ietf98 TSVWG slides 9-10-11](https://datatracker.ietf.org/meeting/98/materials/slides-98-tsvwg-sessb-63-fecframe-drafts-00) explain how Sliding Window FEC Codes, like RLC, work.

-## Eight simple ideas to start understanding FEC and Network Coding
+## Eight simple ideas for newcomers to start understanding FEC and Network Coding

 ### Idea 1-
 #### "We focus on networks where a packet either arrives or is lost"
 - we're not at PHY-layer, we are above in the protocol stack and potential bit errors have either been fixed or the packet dropped

 ### Idea 2-
-#### "Encoding consists in adding redundancy (i.e., repair packets) to the flow"
+#### "Encoding consists in adding redundancy (i.e., "repair packets") to the flow"

-#### "Decoding consists in using redundancy (i.e., repair packets) to recover from packet losses"
+#### "Decoding consists in using redundancy (i.e., using "repair packets") to recover from packet losses"

 ### Idea 3-
 #### "Math is not an obstacle to understand FEC and NC"